 What I meant to say was welcome to the page about my family.
 That's better.

-My wife, Patty, and I reside in San Jose, California.
+My wife, Patty, and I now reside in a little community outside of Portland, Oregon.
 We come from opposite sides of the globe: Patty is originally from Formosa — that's Taiwan to your youngsters — and I am from Oregon.
 Neither of us speak any Chinese dialect.
+Which causes confusion in Chinese restaurants.

-The Tale of Patty and the Guest Room
+The Tale of Patty and the San Jose Guest Room

 We used to have a nice, big guest room (12 x 24-feet) with a sewing machine in it.
 Then it became an arts and crafts room that managed to still allow for a guest bed.
 Now there isn't even a bed in it.
 It's filled with yarn, fabric, knitting and sewing machines, video tapes and books.
 And computers and printers and such.

-Today, the sewing room now sports more square yards of fabric and more miles of yarn than most stores.
-You can still get into the room, but cat swinging came to an abrupt halt several years ago.
-Practically every square foot of wall space has shelving or storage cabinets on it.
-Our guest handling has long since been moved to the den.
+Within a couple years, the sewing room sported more square yards of fabric and more miles of yarn than most stores.
+It was still technically possible to get into the room, but cat swinging came to an abrupt halt.
+As did the concept of putting a guest in there.
+Practically every square foot of wall space featured shelving or storage cabinets on it.

 You'll need Quicktime installed in your browser to view this

-During our now 20+ years of marriage she has never aged — some sort of arrangement with a portrait in our attic I believe — and we have managed to become closer and closer with each passing year.
-While we have avoided having a succession of ungrateful little imps (read that: children) running around, we have had four dogs in our lives, usually two at a time.
-Click here for some information on our children, Cody and Mandy.
+During our now 30+ years of marriage she has never aged — some sort of arrangement with a portrait in our attic I believe — and we have managed to become closer and closer with each passing year.
+While we have avoided having a succession of ungrateful little imps (read that: children) running around, we have had five dogs in our lives, usually two at a time.
+Click here for some information on our current and previous children, Jake and Mandy.

-Tom and dogsBy the way... here is a picture of me having a bad hair day, surrounded by Cody and Mandy who seem intent on finding out what I might have just eaten.
-Cody also makes a terrible pillow in case you were wondering.
+Tom and dogsBy the way... here is a picture of me having a bad hair day, surrounded by a previous dog, Cody, and the late and missed Mandy who seem intent on finding out what I might have just eaten.
+Cody also make a terrible pillow in case you were wondering.

 I won't try to recreate Patty's website here on this pitiful site.
 If you want to know more about us, our hobbies, and have the opportunity to go through thousands of pictures of us, our dogs and our friends, then please click on the picture, below: